EQ Bank is a Canadian online bank that offers a high-interest savings account and one of the best savings interest rates available today.

 They offer some of the best GIC rates available in Canada today.
 You can check them out.

 EQ Bank occasionally offers its customers an opportunity to earn cash bonuses when they refer friends to sign up.
-For example, they may offer $20 cash bonuses per friend or family that sign up using your code.
+For example, they may offer $20 cash bonuses per friend or family member who signs up using your code.

 EQ Bank recently introduced Retirement Savings Plan Accounts you can use to save towards retirement, similar to an RRSP.
 It holds both savings and GICs.